elastic/examples/ElasticStack_graph_movielens/README.md

 ## Challenges

 You may notice recommendations cluster around common dates with an obvious bias towards more recent films.
+By indexing the data in an event based structure into the index `movies_lens_ratings`, using the script `index_ratings.py`, we are able to hypothesise as to the possible cause.

-This maybe caused by a number of factors, including but not limited to:
+A number of factors maybe be causing this behaviour, including but not limited to:

-* Users tend to watch and review more recent films.
-This "date clustering" is more pronounced on more recent reviews.
-* More recent films are typically reviewed more favourably - especially "blocker blusters".
-* More recent films are reviewed more often and thus inherently have more connections, resulting in their bias in recommendations.
+* Certain periods are reviewed more often and thus inherently have more connections, resulting in their bias in recommendations.
+This could be simply due to more films being produced in recent years.
+For example, we can [see]() certain periods have considerable more reviews.
+* Users tend to watch and review more films within the same date period.
+This "date clustering" is more pronounced in certain periods e.g. users reviewing more recent "block buster" films are more prone to this clustering.
+Consider [this]() graph of "liked_years".
 * The data set is inherently biased due to the method of data collection.
-MovieLens encourages users to select categories or genres of films in which they are interested, in order to assist recommeding content.
+MovieLens encourages users to select categories or genres of films in which they are interested, in order to assist recommending content.
 The result is a "clustering" effect in the data set where users only review the films in which they are interested.
 We are basing recommendations on recommendations!

-By indexing the data in an event based structure into the index `movies_lens_ratings`, using the script `index_ratings.py`, we are able to illustrate the some of the above hypothesise.

 Multiple techniques to be used to improve recommendations, including but not limited to: